ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-03-15-tests_howto.md

 Therefore, making sure that even rules that are used by a given product are correct is tough to scale - that means verifying tens to hundreds of rules.

 So how do we do it in the project?
-As you can learn very quickly by visiting the [tests](https://github.com/ComplianceAsCode/content/tree/master/tests#readme) folder, the project features a test suite.
+As you can learn very quickly by visiting the [tests](https://github.com/ComplianceAsCode/content/tree/master/tests) folder, the project features a test suite.
+The test suite is described in [README](https://github.com/ComplianceAsCode/content/blob/master/tests/README.md) located in this directory.
-There is everything in it, but let's just skim through the simplest use cases that will likely get you covered:
+There is everything in it, but let's just skim through the simplest use cases that will likely get you covered.

 The Test Suite
 --------------